 Space availability is also an important factor to consider when shopping for a pizza oven.
 Brick ovens are the most complicated to build.
 Since they are generally large, they are space-inefficient and would require a lot of time and materials to build.
 Conveyor ovens are wide and therefore also need a lot of room.
 If space is a concern, deck ovens or commercial convection ovens are the two most ideal options, especially for restaurants where pizza isn’t a key dish in the menu.

 So as you are developing you restaurant floor plan and going through your construction checklist, keep the space for your oven in mind.

 How much does a pizza oven cost?

+Like with construction costs, you need to know the cost of your equipment, especially necessary ones like an oven.
 The price of commercial convection ovens falls between $1,000 and $10,000, while deck and conveyor ovens are priced between $5,000 and $30,000.
 Although deck ovens can be costly, they pay for themselves considering they can last for decades and are low maintenance.
 These price estimations vary with size and brand.

 With these considerations in mind, consult a professional to find out the best fit for your restaurant, be it a pizzeria or a bar looking to serve delicious pizzas.

 By Natasha Gan